c00cjz00/q2pipeline/README.md

 And then bring life to the scripts by typing

-`sudo chmod a+x *sh`  -- *sudo* may or may not be essential on your computer
+`chmod a+x *sh`  -- *sudo* may or may not be required on your computer, e.g., `sudo chmod a+x *sh`, which will require the admin password for the first time

-`sudo chmod a+x *R`
+`chmod a+x *R`

-If you want to run the script that will install everything, like QIIME1 and 2 and R, enter the following command.
+*If you want to run the script that will install everything, like QIIME1 and 2 and R, enter the following command.*

 `./install_all.sh`